Mini wind turbines can generate electricity in remote places

 Icelandic wind turbines: will we see them in Germany soon?

 The wind turbines are available in three different versions, all of which are also adapted to extreme conditions.
-They are a lot smaller than the wind turbines we are familiar with and are designed to withstand any weather.
+They are a lot smaller than the wind turbines that we are familiar with and are designed to withstand any weather.
 According to the Icelandic manufacturer, they can even withstand hurricanes.
-According to IceWind, these mini wind turbines, in combination with solar energy, emergency diesel generators and battery storage, should offer a good solution for generating energy, especially in remote areas.
+According to IceWind, these mini wind turbines in combination with solar energy, emergency diesel generators and battery storage systems should offer a good solution for generating energy, especially in remote areas.

 According to the company, the system for commercial use costs around 6,000 euros, and around 500 euros more for off-grid use.
 On Facebook, some people are interested and see other benefits.
 One writes: “It’s also not as dangerous for insects and birds as conventional wind turbines”.
 Others are rather skeptical about the systems.
 One user says: “Vertical wind turbines have not prevailed because their efficiency is a lot lower” and another asks: “Interesting – what does German building law say about this?”.